This page has been open since ..., for a total of 0 seconds.

 Press Super Key + L

 (The Super Key is usually the Windows key.
 This shortcut is common on environments like GNOME/Ubuntu.
-Others may use Ctrl+Alt+L.)These scenarios are not just theoretical.
-Unlocked screens have led to significant real-world security breaches, embarrassment, and financial loss.
-Here are a few examples of what can happen:
+Others may use Ctrl+Alt+L.)These are not hypothetical risks.
+Unlocked and unattended workstations have been directly cited in regulatory enforcement actions, criminal investigations, and multi-million dollar settlements.

 Found a coworker's or friend's computer unlocked?
 You can teach them this important lesson in a harmless and memorable way.
 It's simple: